spinner

 CSCAN_UPLOAD_URL

-Description: URL where the base64 image data will be uploaded via a multipart form POST request.
+Description: URL where the base64 data will be uploaded via a multipart form POST request.
 Change this to match your upload destination URL.
+This can also be commented/removed if you are wanting to implement the cScanTWAIN_OnUploadToClient(base64Data) callback function.
+Please reference the OVERRIDE and CALLBACKS section of the guide.

 Recommendation: Instead of duplicating backend upload code for different documents, create a generic upload backend and override CSHARKS.CSCAN_UPLOAD_PREFIX within your javascript, so that your backend can easily identify what is being uploaded.